 Taking care of yourself includes everything from having enough money to stay in business and also to have what you need to taking care of yourself physically, mentally, emotionally, spiritually and every way possible.

-The massage profession has a very high rate of burn out.
+The massage profession is said to have a very high rate of burn out.
+(There are no accurate statistics on that though.)
 The nature of the work – using your own hands and body can be extremely taxing.
 There are many massage therapists who end up having to leave the profession because they end up with carpal tunnel or other repetitive strain type injuries.
-Massage schools often leave this fact out when you are signing up for classes.

 The physical part is just really the result of not taking care of oneself emotionally, mentally, spiritually and physically.
 Physical symptoms most are usually a sign that something is out of balance in your body.
 It is more than just using proper body mechanics to prevent a physical problem.
 I believe that the physical symptom is usually the last thing to show up.
 Before we are physically incapacitated there have usually been signs that we need to stop, rest and take care of ourselves in some way.
 It may come in the form of things going wrong at the office or home or other symptoms such as insomnia, hypoglycemia or headaches.